Working with eBay Managed Payments

 - Details on the seller payment method used to fund buyer refunds will be returned in the getCancellation, getInquiry, getCase, and getReturn methods

-- New: fields added in getCancellation, getInquiry, getCase, and getReturn methods to show the net charge amount to the seller for a buyer refund and any transactional fee credits due back to the seller per eBay fee credit policy.
+- fields added in getCancellation, getInquiry, getCase, and getReturn methods to show the net charge amount to the seller for a buyer refund and any transactional fee credits due back to the seller per eBay fee credit policy.
 The net charge amount is derived from subtracting the fee credit amount from the total charge.

 - Trading API